How to Increase Explosive Power for Boxing and MMA

 In other words, train the different zones of the force-velocity curve if you want to increase explosive power for boxing and MMA.

 Next, you have strength-speed.
 Strength speed consists of movements performed in the 80-90% range.
-These can be strength movements performed in the 3-5 rep range.
+These movements are usually performed in the 3-5 rep range and consist of your traditional strength lifts – the bench press, squat, and deadlift.

 To be clear, these movements can be trained lower down the force-velocity curve.
 However, they fall into the maximal strength and strength-speed zones the way most people train them.